 Discover Puyallup's History

 History at your finger tips!
-The Puyallup Public Library is starting a program that will open the Library’s History Room archive to the public on a monthly basis.
+The Puyallup Public Library is offering a program that opens the Library’s History Room archive to the public on a monthly basis.
 The archive will be open for public exploration and research on:

 Volunteers will be available as guides to the photograph collection, past City Directories, Puyallup High School yearbooks and a wide range of other materials that have historical significance to the community.
 Materials available date back to the early 1900s.

 Pierce County Reads 2014: Wild by Cheryl Strayed

 The secret is out!
 This year’s Pierce County READS selection is Wild: From Lost to Found on the Pacific Crest Trail by Cheryl Strayed.
 As a community partner with the Pierce County Library System, the Puyallup Public Library will again be participating in this annual community read.

 First Time Homebuyer 101 presented by BECU

 Wednesday, April 23rd, 6:00 pm to 8:00 pm

 Become a well-informed home buyer.
 This seminar covers it all: How to prepare your credit, develop a budget, and apply for a mortgage, as well as presenting your offer, the appraisal and inspection and other useful tips.

 Dia de los Ninos/Dia de Los Libros